zatullier/portfolio/README.md

 Hard

 - Polish plasma model program and put in projects.
 Generated, in git, review and add to projects.
-- Generate Tools page
 - Polish 5020 automation and put in projects.
 Waiting on NASA comp.
 - Generate magnet calculation tool

-- Create symbol from Maci's drawings to add as the everypage symbol next to my name

 - Fix Printed Resume
 - Determine less cheesy way to display skills
-- Personalize about page
-- Change color scheme on all pages.
-All dark, but different flavors
 - Make more accurate timeline (months), add projects and writings and skills
 - Determine what to do with other writing places
 - Determine what other projects you want added